CompuCell3D/CompuCell3DDevelopersManual/docs/building_core_cc3d_cpp_code_windows.rst

 .. note::

-    If you are just interested in building CompuCell3D and do not plan to contribution to CompuCell3D code, you can simply clone CompuCell3D repository, bypassing teh forking step described below:
+    If you are just interested in building CompuCell3D and do not plan to contribute to CompuCell3D code, you can simply clone CompuCell3D repository, bypassing the forking step described below.
+Simply run the following commands

     .. code-block:: console